photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Message from Nancy Clendaniel

-Clendaniel has spent 40 years shooting theatrical, travel & p.r. photography.
+Clendaniel has spent over 50 years shooting theatrical, travel & p.r. photography.
 Assignments have taken her to Great Britain, Russia & throughout America.
 Clients include: Amtrak, American Red Cross, Bank of America, Microsoft & the U.S. Dept. of Labor.

-Nancy got her start in photography by photographing Sonny & Cher in Philadelphia, PA.
+Nancy got her start in photography by photographing Sonny & Cher at The Philadelphia Convention Center, on November 4, 1965.
 From there, she began shooting stills for Long Wharf Theatre's 'Young People's Theatre' and 'Theatre in the Park' in New Haven, CT.
 In 1977, Nancy moved to Chicago to work as House Photographer for the St. Nicholas Theatre, with David Mamet as playwright in residence.
-Soon after, she accepted the job of Staff photographer for John Davidson's Singer's Summer Camp (JDSSC) on Catalina Island.
+Soon after, she accepted the job of Staff photographer for John Davidson's Singer's Summer Camp (JDSSC) on Catalina Island (Summer 1978).
 Thanks to a contract gig as Editor for State Farm Insurance in Philadelphia, Nancy began studying with her first mentor, photojournalist extraordinaire, Phil Douglis.
 For the next ten years, Nancy trained privately with Phil at his home office in Swarthmore, PA, and attended his award-winning workshops "Communicating with Pictures."

 In 1980, Nancy moved to Hollywood to take the job as the House photographer for the Beverly Theatre, in Beverly Hills.
-She also met and became photographer Betty Bennett's protogee, sharpening her skills as a photojournalist, and becoming a Master B&W Printer.
+She also met and studied w photographer Betty Bennett's, sharpening her skills as a photojournalist, and becoming a Master B&W Printer.
 Betty, a former Time/Life Photographer, House photographer for Theatre of the Living Arts, and Dick Clark, was instrumental in introducing Nancy to the LA Photographic community.
-During this decade, Nancy became the personal photographer for Wolfman Jack and worked on studio and HBO projects with The Manhattan Transfer, Willie Dixon, John Mayall, Gallagher, Bob Dylan, Tina Turner,and KRLA Radio.
+During this decade, Nancy became the house photographer for The Beverly Theatre (in Beverly Hills) and personal photographer for Wolfman Jack, in addition to working on projects with legendary artists including B. B. King, Ray Charles, The Manhattan Transfer, Willie Dixon, John Mayall, Bob Dylan, Cyndi Lauper & Tina Turner.

-From 1987-2000, Nancy served as the Director of Women In Photography International, the nonprofit that promotes the visibility of women photographers and their work, and is currently a WIPI Charter Member.
+From 1987-2000, Nancy served as the Director of Women In Photography International, the nonprofit that promotes the visibility of women photographers and their work.

 In 2009, Nancy's image "Little Slugger" was one of the winners of the Fresh M.I.L.K Competition, juried by Magnum photographer Elliott Erwitt.
 Her image, along with the other winners, appears in the coffee table book "Friendship, Family, Love & Laughter" published by PQ Blackwell Ltd, of New Zealand.